Azure/azure-powershell/documentation/migration-guides/Az.4.1.0-migration-guide.md

 - The parameter set `ExplicitIdentityParameterSet` has been removed.

 ### `Add-AzVmssDiagnosticsExtension`
-The type of property 'AutomaticRepairsPolicy' of type 'Microsoft.Azure.Commands.Compute.Automation.Models.PSVirtualMachineScaleSet' has changed from 'Microsoft.Azure.Commands.Compute.Automation.Models.PSAutomaticRepairsPolicy' to 'Microsoft.Azure.Management.Compute.Models.AutomaticRepairsPolicy'.
+The type of property `AutomaticRepairsPolicy` of type `Microsoft.Azure.Commands.Compute.Automation.Models.PSVirtualMachineScaleSet` has changed from `Microsoft.Azure.Commands.Compute.Automation.Models.PSAutomaticRepairsPolicy` to `Microsoft.Azure.Management.Compute.Models.AutomaticRepairsPolicy`.

 ### `Disable-AzVmssDiskEncryption`
-The type of property 'AutomaticRepairsPolicy' of type 'Microsoft.Azure.Commands.Compute.Automation.Models.PSVirtualMachineScaleSet' has changed from 'Microsoft.Azure.Commands.Compute.Automation.Models.PSAutomaticRepairsPolicy' to 'Microsoft.Azure.Management.Compute.Models.AutomaticRepairsPolicy'.
+The type of property `AutomaticRepairsPolicy` of type `Microsoft.Azure.Commands.Compute.Automation.Models.PSVirtualMachineScaleSet` has changed from `Microsoft.Azure.Commands.Compute.Automation.Models.PSAutomaticRepairsPolicy` to `Microsoft.Azure.Management.Compute.Models.AutomaticRepairsPolicy`.

 ## Az.KeyVault